sharlxl/XL-cheatsheets/docs/98_Cloud/RHEL_SA_II/KVM_Virtualisation.md

 ## Full Virtualisation

-ALl operating systems are supported.
+All operating systems are supported.